FentanesOscar/StellarClassification/README.md

 ## Overview

 The task with this dataset is to classify a Star, Quasar, or Galaxy based on 18 features collected by SDSS.
 These features include photometric system data, angle information, and various identifiers important to mapping out the night sky.
 The tabular dataset includes the target feature for a straight-forward supervised-classification approach.
 I began with two different machine learning algorithms and developed each until reaching an acceptable accuracy metric on each and choosing the best fit model.
 The two models used were Random Forest and XGBoost.
 Through hyperparameter tuning and cross validation of both models, I found the best results in the XGBoost model.
 The best model was able to predict the celestial body within 97% accuracy.
+The best model seen for this dataset had an accuracy of 98%.

 # Summary of Work Done